Estate Management Best Practices: A Guide for Nigerian Property Managers

 Organizational Structure and Governance

-Effective estate management begins with clear organizational structure defining roles, responsibilities, and decision-making processes.
+Sound estate management begins with clear organizational structure defining roles, responsibilities, and decision-making processes.

 Estate management committee structure: Most Nigerian estates operate with a hierarchical structure.
 At the top, the Estate Management Committee or Board oversees policy decisions, major expenditures, and strategic direction.
-This committee typically includes elected resident representatives (3-7 members depending on estate size), the estate manager or managing agent, the developer representative (for newer estates), and sometimes the landlord/property owner representative.
+This committee typically includes elected resident representatives (3-7 members depending on estate size), the estate manager or managing agent, a developer representative (for newer estates), and sometimes the landlord/property owner representative.

 Below the committee, the Estate Manager handles day-to-day operations, implements committee decisions, manages staff, coordinates maintenance and repairs, and serves as the primary point of contact for residents.
 Supporting the estate manager are department heads including the Security Chief (oversees all security personnel and systems), Maintenance Supervisor (coordinates repairs, cleaning, and facility upkeep), and Finance Officer (handles billing, collections, and financial records—if estate is large enough).